deesto/bnl-sdcc-st-group/README.md

   - increased request demand due to ATLAS Software tutorials
   - x.509 auth has been removed from the production ATLAS IAM instance; only CERN SSO login is now permitted
   - issues with new service accounts: can not be created/requested by users; need to be manually created by admins, entered into Rucio/DDM mappings
+  - more issues with expired one-time verification links emailed from IAM to users
   - request from EGI operations to provide the total number of registered ATLAS VO members, which IAM UI does not permit
     - API count (~3600 users) [via curl](https://atlas-auth.cern.ch/stats) inaccurate (includes deactivated/suspended users)
   - users still being directed to defunct VOMS Admin URLs for VO management
     - further updates to [ATLAS TWiki](https://twiki.cern.ch/twiki/bin/view/AtlasComputing/WorkBookStartingGrid) to remove VOMS Admin references, update IAM URLs
-- Belle II: fielded more complaints from users about conditions metadata response slowness during heavy loads (ongoing; [detailed discussion](https://questions.belle2.org/question/15218/error-conditions-database-problem-parsing-payload-information/))
+- Belle II: fielded more complaints from users about conditions metadata response slowness as heavy incoming request loads continue (ongoing; [detailed discussion](https://questions.belle2.org/question/15218/error-conditions-database-problem-parsing-payload-information/))
-- Belle II: more work with SDCC infra team to correct config issues with OpenShift deployment for conditions migration project (storage mounts and claims, project permissions, ingress eroutes, SSL issues)
+- Belle II: more work with SDCC infra team to correct config issues with OpenShift deployment for conditions migration project (storage mounts and claims, project permissions, ingress routes, SSL issues, external access)
 - Belle II: applicant vetting and support for [Google Summer of Code project](https://hepsoftwarefoundation.org/gsoc/2025/proposal_HSFCondDB_AILogAnalysis.html) (Intelligent Log Analysis for the HSF Conditions Database)
   - first round complete; only three candidates can be chosen to move to next stage for proposal and interview; other candidates informed of decision ASAP so they can move on to other projects
   - Zoom meetings with two primary candidates, mentoring to shape project proposals for SoC submission